code4romania/website-factory/help/content/school/en/01-Introduction/06-requests.md

 ---
-title: "Tech support through Civic Tech 911"
+title: "Tech support"
 ---

-Civic Tech 911 is our pro-bono tech support programme for NGOs.
-Through this programme we aim to help NGOs for free with any technical need they may have if our capacity allows it.
-The Civic Tech 911 support team is here to help you with any issues you may encounter with using Website Factory at maximum capacity.

-Civic Tech 911 works like an online scheduling system.
-How to access it:
+In what concerns Website Factory: Schools, the support team is here to help you use the solution to its fullest extent and to help you build the website you need.

+This support operates through a system of online appointments.
+You can access it through the following steps:

 1)  In the dashboard area there is an “Help” section
 2)  Search through the information already available.
-3)  If you cannot find the answer then scroll to the end of the list and press ”Civic Tech 911” and you will be redirected to the programme page
-4)  Book a meeting and mention some details about the issue you are faced with.
+3)  If it doesn’t exist, send an email to wf.scoli@code4.ro
 5)  You will be contacted to confirm your appointment by our colleagues as soon as possible

-### What type of help is not supported through Civic Tech 911
+### What type of support don’t we offer

-This programme does not cover very specific customisation needs and does not ensure extra development for individual websites.
-If you need a new feature that Website Factory does not have yet, then the team will evaluate if this is a need more NGOs also have and if it will be useful in the long run for everyone using the platform.
-If so, this feature will enter development.
+These appointments do not cover very specific customization needs and do not offer additional individual development.
+If you need a new functionality that Website Factory doesn’t have at the moment we receive your message, then the team will assess if the internal implementation capacity for this functionality exists and if several educational institutions find it useful to be developed and made available to everyone.